Rademacher complexity of stationary sequences: Time Series, Complexity, and Concentration of Measure

+Relative to the \iid Rademacher complexity, we have indexed the predictor $h$ with a time dependent subscript.
+For time series, the goal is to forecast $Y_{t+1}$ from the history $Y_1^t$.
+Since a function $\Y^t \mapsto Y$ is not, technically, the same as a function $\Y^{t+1} \mapsto Y$, one must, strictly speaking, use a different prediction function at each time step.
+A single predictive model $h$ thus is implemented as a whole series of functions $h_t: \Y^t \mapsto \Y$.
+At some abuse of notation, we will write $h$ for the name of this whole sequence of functions.\footnote{If we wanted to be purists, we could introduce a parameter space $\Theta$ (not necessarily finite-dimensional), and consider the collection of prediction functions $g_t(Y_1^t;\theta)$ for all $t$.} We emphasize that the sequence $h_1,h_2,\ldots$ does not represent infinitely many individually-learnable functions but rather stages of a single function sequence $h$.

-Intuitively, Rademacher complexity measures how well our models could seem to fit outcomes which were really just noise, giving a baseline against which to assess the risk of over-fitting or failing to generalize.
-As the sample size $n$ grows, for any given $g$ the sample covariance $\left|\frac{1}{n} \sum_{i=1}^{n}{\RademacherVariable_i g(\mathbf{Y}_1^i) } \right| \rightarrow 0$, by the ergodic theorem; the overall Rademacher complexity should also shrink, though more slowly, unless the model class is so flexible that it can fit absolutely anything, in which case one can conclude nothing about how well it will predict in the future from the fact that it performed well in the past.
+Intuitively, Rademacher complexity shows how well our models could seem to fit outcomes which were really just noise, giving a baseline against which to assess over-fitting or failing to generalize.
+Since $\mathbf{Y}$ is stationary and ergodic, and $\mathbf{\RademacherVariable}$ is \iid and independent of $\mathbf{Y}$, the joint process $(\mathbf{Y},\mathbf{\RademacherVariable})$ is also stationary and ergodic.
+Thus by the ergodic tower property \citep{Handel-ergodicity}, for a {\em fixed} function sequence $h$, the sample covariance tends to zero almost surely:

+The overall Rademacher complexity should also shrink, though more slowly, unless the model class is so flexible that it can fit absolutely anything, in which case we can infer nothing about how well it will predict in the future from the fact that it performed well in the past.